nashville-software-school/server-side-dotnet-curriculum/book-2-web-apis/chapters/honey-raes-get-emps-cust.md

 employee.ServiceTickets = serviceTickets.Where(st => st.EmployeeId == id).ToList();
 ```

-This line uses Linq to find the service tickets that match the employee's id, and then set's the value of that employee's `ServiceTickets` property to whatever tickets are found.
+This line uses Linq to find the service tickets that match the employee's id, and then sets the value of that employee's `ServiceTickets` property to whatever tickets are found.

 Restart your app, and then using an employee id that has service tickets assigned to them, send a request to get one employee.
 In Postman, you should now see another property in the JSON (`serviceTickets` - yes, ASP.NET automatically converts the C# PascalCase properties to camelCase for Javascript), which will be an array of service ticket objects.